ericPantarotto/react_ultimateCourse/_notes/notes.md

 So based on all this, the DOM elements are the actual, final and visual representation of the components instance in the browser.
 And again, it's not React elements that are rendered to the DOM.
 React elements just live inside the React app and have nothing to do with the DOM.
 They are simply converted to DOM elements when they are painted on the screen in this final step.

 So this is the journey from writing a single component to using it multiple times in our code as a blueprint all the way until it's converted to a React element, and then rendered as HTML elements into the DOM.

+### Instances and Elements in Practice

+**<span style='color: #a8c62c'> App.jsx**

+if we would `console.log(<DifferentContent/>)` inside our `.jsx` component, it will internally call the different content function and will then return this React element.

+`$$typeof: Symbol(react.element)`:  a security feature that React has implemented in order to protect us against cross-site scripting attacks.
+So, notice how this is a symbol and symbols are one of the JavaScript primitives, which cannot be transmitted via JSON, or in other words, this means that a symbol like this cannot come from an API call.

+So if some hacker would try to send us a fake React element from that API, then React would not see this type of as a symbol.
+Again, because symbols cannot be transmitted via JSON.
+And so then React would not include that fake React element into the DOM so protecting us against that kind of attack.

+So, if React calls are component internally when it renders them, so just as it did here in this previous line, then maybe you have wondered, why don't we just call components directly: `DifferentContent()` instead of `<DifferentContent />`.

+We would still get a `react.element` but not of type *DifferentContent` anymore, but instead of type *div*, which is the content of that component.
+React does no longer see this as a component instance, and instead it just sees the raw React element, which is really not what we want.
+So, when we write, or actually when we use a component, we want React to see the component instance and not the raw output element like this one.

+**<span style='color: #9e5231'>Error:** when we call a component directly, then React no longer sees it as a component instance, and it would not appear in the component tree.
+The state that this component manages is actually now inside the parent state or the parent component, same as any other hooks.
+So, for all these reasons, you should never ever do what we just did here because this will create multiple problems such as violating the rules of hooks

 <!---
 [comment]: it works with text, you can rename it how you want